apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 As soon as another estimate of 692 appears, the Q(0.00135) suddenly becomes 692, which is one off of the true value of 693.
 Thus the error measured at this point becomes *692/693 -1 = -0.001443*, which is what is shown on the graph.

-The cause of two estimates being 692 instead of 693, which is an underestimate of one, is due to the Birthday paradox.
+The cause of two estimates being 692 instead of 693, which is an underestimate of one, is due to collisons, which can be explained by the *Birthday Paradox*.
 Even though the input values are sufficiently unique (utilizing a 128 bit hash function) the precision of the warm-up cache for this sketch is a little more than 26 bits.
 With this precision, the Birthday Paradox predicts a collision proportional to the square-root of *2<sup>26</sup> = 2<sup>13</sup> = 8192.
 So there is roughly a 50% chance that 1 out of 8K trials will collide.